lnsayer/my-website/aboutme.md

 Currently, I am completing a machine learning and data science course covering shallow and deep learning with classification and regression problems.
 After learning the basics of Sklearn I undertook a classification challenge with the Titanic dataset, achieving a score within the top 7.3% of submissions (see my work projects).
 Right now, I am learning more Pytorch and hope to start a bigger project soon.

-In my spare time I love rock climbing and playing touch rugby.
+In my spare time I love rock climbing, playing touch rugby and travelling.
 At university I captained the university touch rugby team (DUTRC) in my final year.
+I took a gap year after university in which I travelled to Asia, Europe and Mexico.
 I also volunteer at my local rugby club helping to coach the U15s.